Battlefield Earth (film): Critical response

-Rita Kempley of The Washington Post commented: "A million monkeys with a million crayons would be hard-pressed in a million years to create anything as cretinous as Battlefield Earth.
+Rita Kempley of The Washington Post wrote: "A million monkeys with a million crayons would be hard-pressed in a million years to create anything as cretinous as Battlefield Earth.
 This film version of L. Ron Hubbard's futuristic novel is so breathtakingly awful in concept and execution, it wouldn't tax the smarts of a troglodyte."
 Elvis Mitchell of The New York Times wrote: "It may be a bit early to make such judgments, but Battlefield Earth may well turn out to be the worst movie of this century" and called it "Plan 9 from Outer Space for a new generation."
 The British film critic Jonathan Ross said: "Everything about Battlefield Earth sucks.
 Everything.
 The over-the-top music, the unbelievable sets, the terrible dialogue, the hammy acting, the lousy special effects, the beginning, the middle and especially the end."
 The Hollywood Reporter summarized the film as being "a flat-out mess, by golly, with massive narrative sinkholes, leading to moments of outstanding disbelief in the muddled writing and shockingly chaotic mise en scène that's accompanied by ear-pummeling sound and bombastic music."

 Many critics singled out the excessive use of angled camera shots.
-"The director, Roger Christian, has learned from better films that directors sometimes tilt their cameras", wrote Ebert, "but he has not learned why".
+"The director, Roger Christian, has learned from better films that directors sometimes tilt their cameras", wrote Roger Ebert, "but he has not learned why".
 Derivative special effects and illogical plotting were also widely criticized.
 The Providence Journal highlighted the film's unusual color scheme: "Battlefield Earth's primary colors are blue and gray, adding to the misery.
 Whenever we glimpse sunlight, the screen goes all stale yellow, as though someone had urinated on the print.
 This, by the way, is not such a bad idea."